Sally M. Way-Tully,

 In 2012 Sally completed coursework at the Florida Institute of Technology (FIT) for her Master’s level certification as a Board Certified Behavior Analyst (BCBA).
-She and her husband opened ABA Therapy Center in the spring of 2013 where she continues to practice.
+She opened ABA Therapy Center in the spring of 2013 where she continues to practice.
 Her professional interests and areas of expertise include teaching verbal behavior & social skills to children with Autism Spectrum Disorders; she also is in the process of building a non-profit to provide ABA services to families who do not have insurance coverage.

 Shelley received her undergraduate degree in Psychology and Linguistics from the University of North Carolina Chapel Hill in 2000 and her Master’s in Psychology from the University of North Carolina Wilmington in 2014.
 Her clinical concentration was Applied Behavior Analysis.
 While in graduate school, Shelley worked in an experimental analysis of behavior (EAB) laboratory and studied tolerance for delayed reinforcement.
 Her clinical experience includes implementing behavior reduction and skill acquisition programs in school-based settings.